Working with Development Aid from People to People (DAPP) Zimbabwe, Planet Aid most recently supported Child Aid projects.

 The Frontline Institute in Zimbabwe was established in 1993 to train a dedicated cadre of development professionals working to alleviate dehumanizing circumstances around the globe.
 Most Frontline students are from countries where Planet Aid supports projects.
 Frontline has trained more than 4,500 students, most of whom are still working within the Humana People to People Federation (of which Planet Aid is a member).
 Frontline trains its students to become political and cultural activists who are passionate about creating development together with people in rural communities.

 Ponesai Vanhu Technical College, established in 1981, provides students with vocational skills, adult literacy lessons, and other tailored courses to accommodate the community and its employment needs.
 Another vital part of the program is the internship component.
 Students graduate with either national diplomas or recognized private diplomas.

 Food for Better Living

-DAPP, with support from Planet Aid, launched Food for Better Living, a food relief project that sought to address the nutritional needs of families and the most vulnerable members of their households for 6-month periods.
-The program targeted orphans in child-headed households, orphans and vulnerable children and their care-giving families, people living with HIV/AIDS receiving home-based care, and pregnant women in preventing mother-to-child-transmission (PMTCT) programs and their families.
-The food was transported, delivered, and distributed to the Mudzi district in Mashonaland East and Manicaland Provinces.
-DAPP mainstreamed distribution through its existing Child Aid and HOPE projects.
-This strategy was employed to ensure effective delivery as well as to enhance the impact of DAPP's community-strengthening initiatives.
-The beneficiaries received three servings of lentil soups over a period of 182 days, with a total of 4,684,680 servings of soup.
+DAPP Zimbabwe, with support from Planet Aid, launched Food for Better Living, a food relief project that sought to address the nutritional needs of families and the most vulnerable members of their households for six-month periods.
+The program targeted orphans in child-headed households, orphans and vulnerable children and their care-giving families, people living with HIV/AIDS, and pregnant women in preventing mother-to-child-transmission.
+The food was transported, delivered, and distributed to the Mudzi district in Mashonaland East and Manicaland provinces.
+DAPP Zimbabwe mainstreamed distribution through its existing Child Aid and HOPE projects.
+The beneficiaries received three servings of lentil soup daily over a period of 182 days, with more than 4 million servings distributed.